gameaischool2021members/wordplay/README.md

 We also added some gameplay mechanics, simple enemy behaviours and some 3D asstes in order to use those generated maps in a mini dungeon crawler game.

+We are using GPT-Neo-125M, an open source, pretrained language model provided by EleutherAI (https://www.eleuther.ai/), which can be accessed through Huggingface (https://huggingface.co/EleutherAI/gpt-neo-125M)

 This app allows the use of natural language prompts to generate maps for a 2d dungeon crawler, using a variety of semantic information:
 - structure: "A map with a high number of rooms", "A map with twelve total rooms"
 - difficulty: "A low difficulty map"